Shivabajelan/Hawaii-Climate-Analysis-SurfsUp-with_SQLAlchemy/README.md

 # Hawaii-Climate-Analysis-SurfsUp-with_SQLAlchemy
-In this project, I analyzed and explored the climate of Honolulu, Hawaii using Python, SQLAlchemy, Pandas, and Matplotlib.
+In this project, I analysed and explored the climate of Honolulu, Hawaii using Python, SQLAlchemy, Pandas, and Matplotlib.
 The goal was to help with trip planning by conducting a climate analysis of the area.

 ## Project Overview
 I divided the project into two main parts: